oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/pre-trained/analyze-text.md

     <copy>mkdir ~/.oci</copy>
     ```

-    Upload the Config file and the Private Key to the Notebook Session by clicking on the Upload Files Icon you just created in Lab 3 (Setup API Signing Key and Config File.)
+    Upload the Config file and the Private Key to the Notebook Session by clicking on the Upload Files Icon you just created in Task 2 (Step2: Setup API Signing Key and Config File)

     In the terminal, move those files to the .oci folder.
     ```